Getting alcohol or drug addiction treatment help, that meets your needs near Michaelston-Super-Ely can be challenging...but help *is* available.

-Rehab in Michaelston-Super-Ely cannot be considered a permanent "cure", which will automatically resolve all addiction issues in your life.
+Inpatient rehabilitation in Michaelston-Super-Ely cannot be considered a permanent "cure", which will automatically resolve all addiction issues in your life.

-The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.
+It has taken a long time to develop the complexities of drug or alcohol addiction in your life, and it will take time and awareness for them to be resolved.

 No two people are alike, so the time it takes for the detox phase to last will depend on things like the length of dependency, the history of addiction and the degree to which the dependency has taken hold of the body.

-What should you expect in the last week of rehab?
+What should you expect after the first week of drug/alcohol rehab?

 Who Is Best Suited To Rehab?